Clarkinia/queer-auntie-adventure/_posts/2019-02-02-Help-Astrology.md

   caption: For three days in January, Art Build hosted a community art-making event where they made art for the upcoming teacher's strike in Oakland.
 ---
 <h5>Ask for help.
 Offer help.</h5>
-These next couple weeks will be increasingly high energy.
-You might surprise yourself at how much you will be able to accomplish.
+These next couple weeks will be increasingly high energy, and by mid-February everyone is going to be on one.
+You are in a new place, really feeling yourself, and ready to make something that means something to you, the real you, the dusted-off shoulders you.
+You might surprise yourself with how much you will be able to accomplish.
 At the same time, it can be easy to get frenzied.
-It can help to have your out-of-this-world grand plans connected to a results-oriented project, practical daily routine or be in collaboration with others.
+Stay grounded by giving your out-of-this-world grand plans connected a results-oriented project, practical daily routine or be in collaboration with others.

 A visualization for this: ride a wave of electric inspiration.
 If you start to think you know everything or try to do too much, you will wipe out, dude.